Jan-Magnus Bruheim: Biography

 He published over forty books including twenty poetry collections and a range of children's books with poems and rhyme.
 His first poetry collection was Stengd dør from 1941.
 Among his children's books are Skrythøna from 1956, Røyskatten from 1961, and Doggmorgon from 1977.

 He was awarded the Dobloug Prize in 1963.

-He died at his home in Skjåk during 1988.
+He died at his home in Skjåk Municipality during 1988.